maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 So based on this preliminary research, white, orange and blue are looking like very strong candidates for View Thought's color palette.

 Once you have an idea about the colors you want to use, find their hex values.
 I like to use the tool [0to255][].
 It gives you a lot of options in terms of shades.
-Possible candidate hex values for View Thought are:
+[216 Web Safe Colors][Web Safe] Possible candidate hex values for View Thought are:

 - White: #ffffff
 - Orange: #eb7e28